agorelick/peritoneal_metastasis/README.md

 ### 1.1 Install a version of the Conda package manager

 If you already have Conda installed, proceed to the next step (1.2).
 Otherwise, install a version of Conda.
-I prefer miniforge, which is a minimal version of Mamba, a C++ re-implementation of Conda for improved speed.
+I prefer **miniforge**, which is a minimal version of Mamba, a C++ re-implementation of Conda for improved speed.
 Instructions for download here: https://github.com/conda-forge/miniforge#mambaforge.

 **Note**: This has so far only been tested on macOS (v11.5.2), but it should work with little/no modification on any UNIX-based operating system.